Managing Hand Pain: Types, Causes, and Effective Treatments

 2. What happens if my hand hurts?

-Disease or injury affecting any of the structures of the hand, including bones, muscles, joints, tendons, blood vessels, or connective tissue are causes of hand pain.
+Disease or injury affecting any of the hand's structures, including bones, muscles, joints, tendons, blood vessels, or connective tissue, can cause hand pain.
 Hand pain is a hallmark of joint inflammation (arthritis) that can be felt in the hand.

 3. Is right-hand pain related to the heart?

-Many people associate a heart attack with pain in the left arm.
-However, some people may experience pain in the right shoulder and arm, or on both sides of the body.
-Anyone who experiences unexplained arm and shoulder pain along with any of the following symptoms should call emergency immediately.
+Some folks think a heart attack always hurts the left arm.
+But it can also cause pain in the right shoulder and arm or on both sides of the body.
+If you feel unexplained arm and shoulder pain plus any of these signs, call for emergency help right away.

 4. What causes hand pain while sleeping?

-Carpal tunnel syndrome is the most common cause of people complaining of pain in their hands, which wakes them up at night.
-This pain is often associated with numbness and pins and needles in the fingers.
+Carpal tunnel syndrome is often the main reason people feel hand pain that wakes them at night.
+It's often accompanied by tingling, numbness, or pins and needles in the fingers.

 Whats app Health Packages Book an Appointment Second Opinion